Offering your translation services in Indigenous languages or foreign languages

 Suppliers located outside Canada

-You will be invited to bid only:
+You will be invited to bid only when:

-- when there are fewer than 3 suppliers of Canadian services in our suppliers directory that meet our selection criteria
+- there are fewer than 3 suppliers of Canadian services in our suppliers directory that meet our selection criteria

 For more information, refer to the following:

-3. Apply for registration in the Translation Bureau’s directory of linguistic services suppliers
+Step 3: Register in the Translation Bureau’s directory of linguistic services suppliers

 Related links

-Offering translation services in the official languages
+Offering your translation services in official languages